Negative-Games/KitPvP/README.md

 #### Kill Messages

 When you kill a player with a Kill Message enabled, it will send both the victim and killer the corresponding message.
-The message is defined inside of the code.
+The message is defined inside the code.

 #### Kill Sounds